Mexico confirms first coronavirus cases in two men returned from Italy

 A 35-year-old man who showed positive in an initial test in Mexico City went through a second test that turned up positive results early on Friday, Deputy Health Minister Hugo Lopez-Gatell Ramirez told a regular news conference.
 The man was linked to the second case, a 41-year-old in the northern state of Sinaloa, Lopez-Gatell told reporters, speaking alongside President Andres Manuel Lopez Obrador.

-Lopez Obrador urged the population to remain calm and said officials would report daily on the progress of cases.
+Lopez Obrador urged the population to remain calm.
 "We have the capacity to handle this situation," he said.
+"Because according to the information available, this is not something terrible, really bad."

+The government would hold a daily evening news conference at 9 p.m. until further notice to update the public on the status of coronavirus infections, Lopez Obrador added.
+Mexico's main stock index suffered one of its biggest falls in months, tumbling more than 4% in morning trading, while the peso fell by more than 1% against the dollar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)